 The conventionally reported indicator of the level of fertility in a given calendar year, the period Total Fertility Rate or TFR, reflects the interplay of two components: tempo (timing) and quantum (level) of fertility.
 When the age at which women give birth changes, the TFR is affected by this shift.
 In Europe women in many countries have been putting off births until higher ages for several decades, and, as a result, the mean age of childbearing has risen steadily.
 This childbearing postponement results in a decline in the number of births in a given period and therefore depresses the period TFR, even if the number of children that women have over their life course does not change.
 One can also think of this tempo effect in terms of an expansion of the interval between generations during which fewer births fall into each calendar year.

-In order to come up with a measure of the level of fertility that is free from the tempo effect and thus constitutes a better indicator of the average number of children per woman in a given year than the period TFR, the “tempo-adjusted TFR” has been developed.
+In order to come up with a measure of the level of fertility that is free from the tempo effect and thus constitutes a better indicator of the average number of children per woman in a given year than the period TFR, the “tempo-adjusted TFR” was developed.
 In this datasheet the adjusted TFR is calculated on the basis of the Bongaarts-Feeney (1998) formula which uses fertility data by birth order (see online Appendix for more details).
-When available, the datasheet gives the mean of the adjusted TFR for the three-year period of 2005-2007.
+When available, the datasheet gives the mean of the adjusted TFR for the three-year period of 2005–2007.
 This reduces annual fluctuations that are often quite large in the adjusted TFR.
-For countries where no such data are available for 2005-2007 the adjusted TFR is estimated either with the most recent available data or from the overall mean age of childbearing.
+For countries where no such data are available for 2005–2007, the adjusted TFR is estimated either with the most recent available data or from the overall mean age of childbearing.
 The table on the front side shows both the conventional and adjusted TFR for individual countries in Europe.
 To gain a better understanding of these two indicators and their interplay with the changes in the mean age at first birth, this box provides an illustration of their developments in three European countries.